What is the Law Regarding Employment in Cincinnati?

 Anti-Discrimination laws in Cincinnati

-Cincinnati citizens must abide by laws which make discrimination illegal at all phases of employment, including hiring workers, wage disputes, and terminating procedures.
+Cincinnati citizens must abide by laws which make discrimination illegal at all phases of employment, including hiring employees, wage disputes, and terminating procedures.
 People living in Cincinnati must abide by laws stating it is illegal for employers to discriminate against people who belong to certain classes.
 These classes may be based on race, national origin, gender, religion, disability, and age.

 An administrative agency such as the EEOC can hear discrimination claims.
 Also, some lawyers specialize in claims for discrimination.